-Initiatives for Health-based Management and Occupational Safety
+Initiatives for Health-based Management and Occupational Health and Safety

 Group’s approach to health-based management